olange/hamster-to-harvest.py/README.md

 [hamster-update.py](goodies/hamster-update.py) is a script that rewrites tags on Hamster facts.
 The operations are hardcoded, you would need to change them, as well as the query criterias (date range, projects) within the script itself.

 [harvest-projects-and-tasks-list.py](goodies/harvest-projects-and-tasks-list.py) is a simple code fragment to retrieve the list of projects and tasks from the Harvest API.
 You get the same by running `python hamster-migrate.py seed`.

+[report_template.html](goodies/report_template.html) is an alternative template to the one delivered with Hamster, that I used to report time and deliver with my invoices.

 ## Known issues